Triple-Point/MuzillaML/README.md

 ### Popularity model

 The popularity model calculates the most popular artists, and recommends them.
+In this case, the album count is ignored - only the occurrence of an artist in all collections is considered.

 Cross-validation MAP scores of [
 7.05, 6.79, 7.09, 6.94, 6.85, 7.13, 6.94, 7.05, 7.02, 6.68] * 10<sup>-3</sup>